harvsclein/SQL-Exploratory-Analysis-Global-Layoffs/README.md

 This project focuses on performing an **Exploratory Data Analysis (EDA)** on a global layoffs dataset using **MySQL**.
 I explored workforce reduction patterns across companies, industries, countries, locations, and company growth stages to better understand how layoffs evolved over time.

-Throughout this analysis, I investigated:

-* Which companies experienced the highest number of layoffs
-* Which industries and countries were most affected
-* How layoffs changed over time
-* Which companies completely shut down
-* Whether highly funded companies still failed
-* Which organizations underwent multiple rounds of layoffs

 ---

 ## Project Objectives